Changissnz/nu_merchant_principal/README.md

 labels.

-The vulture, the spectator, not the spectated, exists in a few paradigms featuring them as the star of the show.
+The vulture, the spectator, not the spectated, exists in a few paradigms featuring it as the star of the show.